BreimerR/IconConverter/ReadMe.md

     1. [x] Linux Buggy
     2. [ ] Not tested (Working on it but fixing base code first)
     3. [ ] Mac (Just no, for now!!)
+3. Allow user to zoom into a specific icon

 ## Installation